-- Students who are absent three (3) consecutive days must: - Notify the instructor or student services of intent to return to class; and - o Provide the instructor or student services with the expected date of return; and - Provide official documentation (e.g., medical excuse) for extended absence beyond 3 days.
+- Students who are absent three (3) consecutive days will be removed from the program unless they meet the following conditions: - Must notify the instructor before the end of the third day of their expected date of return to class; and - Must return on the date specified; and - Must provide official documentation (e.g., medical excuse) for extended absence beyond 3 days.

-Failure to meet the obligations above will result in immediate withdrawal from the program.
+IMPORTANT: Failure to meet these conditions will result in withdrawal from the program.

-Make-up time is not permitted for post-secondary students.
+• Make-up time is not permitted for any student.